Making a difference by working with treatments that work!

 is a Chartered Counselling Psychologist, Associate fellow of the British Psychological Society (AFBPsS), a Senior Practitioner member of the register of Psychologists specialising in Psychotherapy (ROPSIP) and is a registered applied psychology practice supervisor (RAPPS).

-He has more than 20 years experience of helping clients in a variety of contexts, from a wide range of ages, cultural, and socio-economic backgrounds.
+He has almost 3 decades experience of helping clients in a variety of contexts, from a wide range of ages, cultural, and socio-economic backgrounds.
 Having accumulated 16 years experience in the development, management and supervision of counselling services in a frontline London, public-sector institution he now works independently offering counselling, psychotherapy, coaching, mediation, supervision, training and mentoring.

 “Although I now find myself at the cutting edge of contemporary developments in behaviour change therapy I still rely essentially on the healing power of establishing a genuine person-to-person, heart-to-heart relationship.
-The rapidly developing ‘3rd wave’ of the CBT tradition (In which I specialise and teach) honours the values of my earlier humanistic training, integrates the insights and practices from my involvement with the ‘mindfulness and acceptance’ traditions, and encourages me to conduct myself as a ’scientist practitioner’.
+The rapidly developing ‘3rd wave’ of the CBT tradition (In which I specialise as a clinician and trainer) honours the values of my earlier humanistic training, integrates the insights and practices from my involvement with the ‘mindfulness, acceptance & compassion’ traditions, and encourages me to conduct myself as a ’scientist practitioner’.
 This is key to providing all of my clients with evidence-based treatment; in other words, working with what works.”

-Working with individuals, couples, personal development groups or corporate groups – and whether the format is: counselling/psychotherapy, mentoring, supervision, coaching, mediation or conflict resolution – the intended, collaborative outcome is to improve and enrich the life of the individuals concerned.
+Working with individuals, couples, personal development groups or corporate groups – and whether the format is: counselling/psychotherapy/CBT, mentoring, supervision, coaching, mediation or conflict resolution – the intended, collaborative outcome is to improve and enrich the life of the individuals concerned by identifying values, and meaningful intentions and encouraging forward movements in those directions.

 Martin can quote many specialist areas – mainly due to extensive frontline experience.
 They include: